khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-exposure-heatmap-visual-analytics.md

 slug: dashboard-options-exposure-heatmap-visual-analytics
 ---

-# Exposure Heatmap: Visualizing Greek Risk
+# Exposure Heatmap: Analyzing Greek Risk

 Staring at a standard option chain for hours is a recipe for missed opportunities.
 When institutional liquidity moves, it doesn't show up as a single line item; it manifests as a concentrated cluster of risk across multiple strikes and expirations.
 To catch these 'hot zones' before the market reacts, you need a multi-dimensional perspective.
 That is exactly why we built the **Exposure Heatmap** within the **Dashboard Options** suite.